- Rabies is a vaccine-preventable viral disease which occurs in more than 150 countries and territories.

 Local treatment of the wound

-Removing the rabies virus at the site of the infection by chemical or physical means is an effective means of protection.
-Therefore, prompt local treatment of all bite wounds and scratches that may be contaminated with rabies virus is important.
-Recommended first-aid procedures include immediate and thorough flushing and washing of the wound for a minimum of 15 minutes with soap and water, detergent, povidone iodine or other substances that kill the rabies virus.
+This involves first-aid of the wound that includes immediate and thorough flushing and washing of the wound for a minimum of 15 minutes with soap and water, detergent, povidone iodine or other substances that kill the rabies virus.

-PEP depends on the type of contact with the suspected rabid animal, administration of PEP is recommended as follows (see table):
+Depending on the severity of the contact administering with the suspected rabid animal, administration of PEP is recommended as follows (see table):

 |Table: Categories of contact and recommended post-exposure prophylaxis (PEP)|